Yield: 16 to 20 servings

 In the bowl of an electric mixer, beat the cream cheese until smooth.
 Add the eggs, one at a time, beating until smooth.
 Add in the sugar, cream, and vanilla and beat until combined.
 Be careful not to overbeat.
 Stir in the Snickers bars.

 Pour the batter into the cooled crust.
+Place the pan on a rimmed baking pan to prevent any leakage.
 Bake for about 1 hour, or until set and the top looks slightly dry.
 If the middle is slightly wobbly, that’s fine.
 Err on the side of underbaking rather than overbaking.
 Cool the cheesecake completely on a wire rack.
 Refrigerate until completely chilled, at least 4 hours.
 Release the cheesecake from the pan onto a cake stand or serving plate.

 For the topping: